 Best for Audiophiles: Tidal

 Tidal is known for its high-quality sound and exclusive content.
-Over the years, Tidal has had access to exclusive releases from artists like Jay-Z, Beyonce, and Kanye West before they became available on any other streaming service.
+Over the years, Tidal has had access to exclusive releases from artists like Jay-Z, Beyonce, and Kanye West before they became available on other streaming services.

 The service offers a library of over 60 million tracks and 250,000 videos.
 Tidal has several different plans, including standard ($9.99/month), family ($14.99/month), student ($4.99/month), first responder ($5.99/month), and military ($5.99/month).

 Many of the features that set Tidal apart from the competition come with a noticeable price jump.
-The Tidal HiFi plan is $19.99 per month.
-It offers lossless sound quality and recordings directly from the master source (or as Tidal calls it, music as the artist intended).
+The Tidal HiFi plan is $19.99 per month, and offers lossless sound quality and recordings directly from the master source (or as Tidal calls it, music as the artist intended).

 Tidal offers exceptional sound quality, but other aspects aren’t as strong as Spotify.
 There are fewer playlists and recommendation options, for example, and limited social sharing.
 Tidal is available in 55 countries on Windows, Mac, iOS, and Android devices.
 The app works offline and has no problem connecting while traveling abroad.